Kahn Sagol Maccabi: Medical database

 KSM's research activities are based on independent efforts, as well as the extensive medical knowledge and database of Maccabi Health Services.
 This database, compiled over three decades and anonymized, encompasses digital records of 2.7 million insured individuals.

 In addition to its in-house research, the Center offers global researchers access to conduct studies, analyses [30] and medical prediction, based on this comprehensive database.

-KSM's innovation and big data department leverages databases and artificial intelligence technologies, facilitating a wide range of research opportunities, analysis and medical prediction.
+KSM's innovation and big data deKSM's innovation and big data department uses databases and artificial intelligence technologies to support research activities, data analysis, and medical prediction.

 Biobank

 The KSM Center has established the Tipa BioBank, Israel's largest biobank housing over a million genetic samples for research purposes.

 The purpose of this initiative is to develop tools for early disease detection through genetic and biological studies.

 A central feature of this effort is the creation of a repository of biological samples (e.g., blood, urine, etc.), enabling researchers to investigate how genetic profiles influence disease risk and treatment.